 Chances are, you already have one.
 When it comes to the most popular mobile wallets, industry insiders refer to them as “The Pays”: Apple Pay (for iPhone); Google Pay, previously known as Google Wallet (for Android); and Samsung Pay (for, yep, Samsung).

 You won’t find many differences between each of the Pays; which one you use will depend on which type of phone you have.
 Other players include Fitbit Pay and Garmin, which are compatible with their smartwatches.

 As for banks, well, they didn’t do so great in the mobile payments game.
-Wells Fargo Wallet, Citi Pay Masterpass, and the in-store version of Chase Pay have all been discontinued in recent years.
+Wells Fargo Wallet, Citi Pay Masterpass, and Chase Pay have all been discontinued in recent years.